Tim Drake: Publication history

 Following the miniseries Batman: Battle For the Cowl, Tim Drake took on the new identity of the Red Robin as the character Damian Wayne was made the new Robin.
 The character began starring in a new Red Robin ongoing series, written for its first twelve issues by Christopher Yost and thereafter by Fabian Nicieza.
 The series was canceled along with the rest of DC's publishing line for The New 52 reboot.

 In The New 52 period, Tim Drake primarily appeared as a main character in the Teen Titans series, with some guest appearances in the Batman titles, under the superhero name Red Robin.
 Tim was also the main character in the 26-issue weekly series Batman and Robin Eternal alongside the other former Robins.
 Meanwhile, a version of Tim from five years into the future was also a main character in the weekly series The New 52: Futures End; this alternate-future version of Tim would become the title character in the subsequent Batman Beyond series up until its relaunch with DC Rebirth.

 As of the DC Rebirth relaunch, Tim Drake became the main character in the series Detective Comics written by James Tynion IV where it was reinvented as a team book.
 The character featured in issues #934-940 and #965-981, with some flashback appearances in the interim.

 The character has subsequently become a main character in the relaunched Young Justice series written by Brian Michael Bendis.

 The character received widespread media attention when it was revealed that he was bisexual in DC's relaunch initiative Infinite Frontier through Batman: Urban Legends #6 (August 2021), written by Meghan Fitzmartin.
 This reveal made Tim notable for being one of the most prominent LGBT characters in comic books.
 He subsequently received a story in DC Pride 2022 and his own Tim Drake: Pride Special before DC announced a new ongoing series written by Fitzmartin.
 The series, Tim Drake: Robin, launched on September 27, 2022 and ran for 10 issues, ending on June 27, 2023.
 He also was concurrently a main character in the series Batman written by Chip Zdarsky.
-He was featured in issues starting from #125, and in "The Toy Box" back up story starting from issue #131.
+He was featured in issues starting from #125, and in "The Toy Box" backup story starting from issue #131.

 Tim Drake: Robin received a nomination for Outstanding Comic Book at the 34th GLAAD Media Awards.